burnoutband/kubernetes-training/docs/day2/06_namespaces.md

     kubectl create -f ns.yaml
     ```

-1. Deploy a pod into new namespace
+1. Deploy a pod into the new namespace

     Save the following file as `pod.yaml`
     ```